Al-Lat: Islamic tradition

 The word gharaniq was translated as "most exalted females" by Faris in his English translation of the Book of Idols, but he annotates this term in a footnote as "lit.
 Numidean cranes".

 According to Islamic tradition, the shrine dedicated to al-Lat in Ta'if was demolished on the orders of Muhammad, during the Expedition of Abu Sufyan ibn Harb, in the same year as the Battle of Tabuk (which occurred in October 630 AD).
 The destruction of the cult image was a demand by Muhammad before he would allow any reconciliation to take place with the tribes of Ta'if, who were under his siege.
 According to the Book of Idols, this occurred after the Banu Thaqif converted to Islam, and that her temple was "burnt to the ground".

+In the al-Tabari's history the name of the Goodess is used by Abu Bakr.
+When Urwah ibn Masʽud indirectly insulted him by saying that Mohammeds Companions might desert him in the face of danger, he in turn to insulted him by saying "Go suck the clitoris of al-Lat!
+Would we flee and leave him?", with clitoris sometimes translated as nipples.
+It is based on the proverb to suck someones mothers clitoris, also found in other sources of the time.

 Quran and Satanic Verses incident

 In the Quran, she is mentioned along with al-‘Uzza and Manat in Quran 53:19–22, which became the subject of the alleged Satanic Verses incident, an occasion on which the Islamic prophet Muhammad had mistaken the words of "satanic suggestion" for divine revelation.
 Many different versions of the story existed (all traceable to one single narrator Muhammad ibn Ka'b, who was two generations removed from biographer Ibn Ishaq).
 In its essential form, the story reports that during Muhammad's recitation of Surat An-Najm, when he reached the following verses:

 Satan tempted him to utter the following line: